my1396/Econ-Study/_posts/2024-02-18-Norsk-Struktur.md

   Det risikerer å gjøre noe → It risks of doing sth

-- Det *skaper unødvendige problemer* både for arbeidsplassen og for samfunnet. → It creates unnecessary problems for both the working place and the society.
+- Det *skaper unødvendige problemer* både for arbeidsplassen og for samfunnet.
+  → It creates unnecessary problems for both the working place and the society.

 - There is no point in doing …

-  - *Det er ikke noe poeng i å gjøre noe.*
+  - *Det er ikke noe poeng [påˈeng] i å gjøre noe.*

     Det er ikke noe poeng i å klage. → There is no point in complaining.